colbypalmer/cp-project-template/README.md

 8. Install npm modules with `npm install`.

-9. Install bower modules with `bower install`.
+9. Install javascript modules with `yarn install`.

 10. Run Grunt by running `grunt` from the main project folder (same directory as Gruntfile.js).